Deaf (film): Release

+The Deaf team attending the 40th Goya Awards.

 Deaf had its world premiere in the Panorama section of the 75th Berlin International Film Festival on 15 February 2025.

 In December 2024, Spain's Latido Films acquired the marketing rights of the film.
+It closed distribution deals in the European territories of France (Condor Distribution), Germany and Austria (Piffl Medien), Italy (Lucky Red), the United Kingdom and Ireland (Curzon), the Benelux (CineArt), Switzerland (Agora), Portugal (Outsider), Greece (Feelgood Entertainment), and the Czech Republic and Slovakia (Association of Czech Film Clubs).
+Rights were also acquired in China (Wise Media), Australia (Madman), Indonesia (Falcon), Israel (Lev Cinemas), and Japan (New Select).

 The film was presented on 15 March 2025 at the 28th Málaga Film Festival, in competition for the Golden Biznaga for Best Spanish Film.

 The film was released in Spanish theaters on 4 April 2025 by A Contracorriente Films.
 Its festival run also included selections for screenings at the 2025 Seattle International Film Festival ('Ibero-American competition' slate), the 72nd Sydney Film Festival, the 40th Guadalajara International Film Festival (Ibero-American Feature section), the Mediterranean Film Festival Split, the Transilvania Film Festival, and the 29th Lima Film Festival as opening film.
 The film was also part of Horizon section of the 59th Karlovy Vary International Film Festival, where it was screened from 4 July to 12 July 2025.

+Curzon programmed a release at 30 locations in the United Kingdom/Ireland market for 12 September 2025.

 The film was presented in the Made in Spain section at the 73rd San Sebastián International Film Festival on 21 September 2025.

-It had its Australian Premiere as part of the feature fiction at the Adelaide Film Festival on 17 October 2025.
+It had its Australian premiere as part of the feature fiction section at the Adelaide Film Festival on 17 October 2025.
 Tulip Pictures programmed a theatrical release in Mexico for 6 November 2025.

-On 8 November 2025, it was presented in European Discoveries section of Arras Film Festival.
+On 8 November 2025, it was presented in the European Discoveries section of Arras Film Festival.

-The film was shortlisted along with other two films as Spain‘s Oscar submission for 98th Academy Awards.
+The film was programmed in the New Voices New Visions section of the 37th Palm Springs International Film Festival for its California Premiere on 3 January 2026.